pgriggs/comfy_angular-starter/readme.txt

 	--- serves app at localhost:3000

-/* Making this starter app your own */
+/* Make this starter app your own */

 	--- write your code in app/
 		--- write custom, shared styles in app/sass/*.scss